 It is also worth noting that the opposition between the “innocence” of the term’s real meaning as a food dish and the guard’s suspicion that it refers to an insurgent plan is itself a false binary.
 In the Manichean logic of the colonial authority, there is nothing threatening in a dish of food.
 Yet in Maldoror’s cinematic focus on the unrecorded acts of revolution, providing a comforting dish of food would absolutely be an insurgent action, subverting the brutality of colonial power by insisting on small avenues of care.
 The film overall hinges on a linguistic misunderstanding, coding for the fundamental miscomprehension across culture and language, between colonizer and colonized.
 The colonizers’ fundamental disinterest in the cultures of the people they colonized and intentional ignorance are the very antithesis of Maldoror’s politics of exchange.
 Where the narrative shows an unwillingness to listen, I consider that her approach to the stories she told was defined by a sense of generous openness.
 Her look on the world was always also an act of listening.

 This politics of exchange and openness is picked up in Sambizanga, in which listening, orality, and the passing of information are shown to also be acts of revolution.
 Sambizanga is an extension of her first short film, based on the same story.
 The screenplay was cowritten by her husband, Mário Coelho Pinto de Andrade, an Angolan poet and political figure, and Maurice Pons, a French writer.
 Among many other roles, her husband was also an important member of the Angolan Communist Party and founded the Popular Movement for the Liberation of Angola (MPLA).
 This connection also sustained her films, which featured amateur actors affiliated with local revolutionary movements.
 People from MPLA played roles in both Monangambée and Sambizanga.
 In lusophone Africa, former Portuguese colonies such as Mozambique and Angola, guerilla liberation groups were very much involved in the production of films, precisely because they were seen as strategically crucial tools of education.
-More overtly focused on the Angolan liberation struggle than Monangambée, Sambizanga received financial support from the French Centre national du cinéma (CNC) but was banned by Portuguese colonial authorities until 1974, the year of formal Angolan independence.
+More overtly focused on the Angolan liberation struggle than Monangambée, Sambizanga received financial support from the French Centre national du cinéma (CNC) but was banned by Portuguese colonial authorities until 1974, one year before the formal Angolan independence.
 More than a historical document with an anti-colonial perspective, this film was banned for being an unambiguous call to armed revolt.
 Maldoror would have been unlikely to receive this support from the CNC had Sambizanga been a film about a French colony.
 Colonial governments might be open to supporting indictments of other colonizing nations, but far more rarely will they allow grievances against their own.
 This atomized idea of coloniality is one that is undone by Maldoror’s cinema, precisely because her perspective was formed by Pan-Africanism and global anti-colonialism.
 The charge against one colony was directed at all of them.
 In Monangambée, for example, even though the story is focused on an Angolan context, the filming location implies a double indictment that includes the French torture of Algerians.

 Sambizanga was filmed in the People’s Republic of Congo, then a Marxist-Leninist state, taking its name from the setting, a black working-class suburb of Luanda, the capital of Angola.
 The film is set at a point of rupture in Angolan history, a few weeks before the 1961 uprising that catalyzed the beginning of the resistance movement.
 The arc of the story centers on a young couple, Maria and Domingos, and the rising political consciousness that comes with a direct confrontation with the particular horrors of colonial domination exposed when Domingos is imprisoned on suspicion of revolutionary activity.
 Maria is ultimately the focal point of this film, as we follow her carrying their young child in her intransigent effort to liberate her husband and galvanize support.
 As emphasized in this film — and I would say modeled by her own life — for Maldoror motherhood and militancy were not oppositional but motivated by the same courage, the same resilience, and the same drive to protect the future.